 Returning Levied Property

-If the taxpayer requests the return of levied property within nine months from the date of the levy, the IRS can consider returning the property if:
+If the taxpayer requests the return of levied property within two years from the date of the levy, the IRS can consider returning the property if:

 - The IRS did not follow its own procedures;

 - The IRS agrees to let the taxpayer pay in installments, but it still levies, and the agreement does not say that it can do so;